 Dr. Asher is Director of Integrative Medicine Services at the UNC Lineberger Comprehensive Cancer Center, and Assistant Director of the Chatham Hospital Emergency Department.
 He has been a practitioner, teacher, and researcher in the field of Integrative Medicine for over 20 years.
 He earned his medical degree at the Columbia University-Ben Gurion University Medical School for International Health, completed residency training in Family Medicine at MAHEC in Western North Carolina, and completed both a Master’s in Public Health and a clinical research fellowship at UNC.
-When not at work, he and his wife can be found playing with their four children anywhere in North Carolina from the mountains to the sea.
+When not at work, he can be found playing with his four children anywhere in North Carolina from the mountains to the sea.

 Areas of Interest